iteratec/kotlin-training-basic/exercises/src/main/java/de/iteratec/kotlin_training_playground/Topic8_SealedClassesAndWhen_Theory.md

         } else {
             True
         }
-    } // Imagine that some careless user wats to add another sub-class of MyBoolean called Maybe.
+    } // Imagine that some careless user wants to add another sub-class of MyBoolean called Maybe.
 He might forget to adapt the flip-method which would result in Maybe.flip()=true which seems wrong.
     // Normally you would use a when-expresion here instead of if.
 We show this shortly.
 }